kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

-## It’s Not Your AI System.
+## DRAFT - It’s Not Your AI System.
 It’s Your Rule Ecosystem.
+*Why so many “good” AI policies still break in practice — and where the failure really starts.*

 Most AI governance stories sound tidy on slides.